framely/community/docs/reference/platform/multilingual.md

 When building a multilingual chatbot, you should design the bot interaction at **STRUCT** *(short for structure)* level which represents the interaction layer, and supply language-specific data in each language side.

-It's easy to provide a consistent experience in multilingual chatbot, with the same structured data propagating to every language side by clicking the **Commit** icon in structure level.
+It's easy to provide a consistent experience in multilingual chatbot, with the same structured data propagating to every language side by clicking the **Commit** in structure level.
 No need duplicate the bot you created, no need repeat the process for as many languages as you need, just  filling in the blanks with different languages.

 ![two layers](/images/platform/multilingual/two_layers.png)